pypa/pip/src/pip/_vendor/README.rst

 higher quality and more battle tested code, centralization of bug fixes (particularly security sensitive ones), and better/more features for less work.

-However, there is several issues with having dependencies in the traditional way (via ``install_requires``) for pip.
+However, there are several issues with having dependencies in the traditional way (via ``install_requires``) for pip.
 These issues are:

 * **Fragility.** When pip depends on another library to function then if for